|

 The heat exposure produces heat shock proteins, which specifically promote muscle hypertrophy and strength gains over time.
 Additionally, sauna sessions can spike growth hormone levels– a key factor in muscle growth – while helping release muscle tension and tightness.

-A study published in the “Biology of Sport journal” on 16 male basketball players found that using an infrared sauna after exercise reduced post-workout muscle soreness, improved recovery quality, and reduced recovery time without affecting autonomic nervous system recovery.
+A study published in the “Biology of Sport journal” on 16 male basketball players found that using an infrared sauna after exercise reduced post-workout muscle soreness, improved recovery quality, and reduced recovery time without affecting autonomic nervous system recovery3.

 2. Cardiovascular and Circulatory Benefits